-- 1. Nothing in this Agreement shall prevent a Party from adopting or maintaining measures for prudential reasons, such as: - (a) the protection of investors, depositors, policy-holders or persons to whom a fiduciary duty is owed by a financial service supplier; - (b) ensuring the integrity and stability of a Party's financial system.

-- 2. Where such measures do not conform with this Agreement, they shall not be used as a means of avoiding the Party's commitments or obligations under this Agreement. - 3.
+- 1. Nothing in this Agreement shall prevent a Party from adopting or maintaining measures for prudential reasons, such as: - (a) the protection of investors, depositors, policy-holders or persons to whom a fiduciary duty is owed by a financial service supplier; - (b) ensuring the integrity and stability of a Party's financial system. - 2.
+Where such measures do not conform with the provisions of this Agreement, they shall not be used as a means of avoiding the Party's obligations under the Agreement. - 3.
 Nothing in this Agreement shall be construed to require a Party to disclose information relating to the affairs and accounts of individual consumers or any confidential or proprietary information in the possession of public entities.